yuezhuxiang/chassis-docs/docs/example-content-iii.md

 ---
-layout: post
+layout: page
 title: Example Content III
 description: >
-  A page showing Hydejack-specific markdown content.
-image: /assets/img/blog/example-content-iii.jpg
+  This is description about this page.
 ---

 Hydejack offers a few additional features to markup your markdown.